 To make a long story short, Mr. Beebe was nearly right.
 We did complete the 10-day voyage on schedulebut not without a measure of high seas and discomfort.
 Still, this is what the sea is all about, and I continue to recommend yacht club bulletin boards as a source of adventure.

-One final thought: Do not blindly accept any offer for going to sea without quietly checking it out.
-Some boats are unseaworthy and some skipper-owners can be scoundrels.
-Ive always been lucky.
+One final thought: Refrain from mindlessly accepting any offer for going to sea without quietly checking it out.
+Some boats are unseaworthy, and some skipper-owners can be scoundrels.
+I’ve always been lucky.